JothishJJ/Jothish-Portfolio/src/content/blog/my-first-blog.md

 ## Development

 I am writing this blog as I am developing my blog.
 A few technical stuff about my blog, it is made with [astro](https://astro.build).
 I just liked astro, that's why I'm using it.
 I am using tailwindcss, pretty sure most of you are familiar with it.

 This site will be custom made and everything will be written by me (I think).
 Quick thing I noticed was that astro's plugin thing for adding tailwind is `v5` while tailwind itself is only at `v3`, and I'm pretty sure that Tailwind came first.

 I changed the navbar to look nice, and let me tell you it looks terible.
 I will look at some more website to get some inspiration to create something interesting.
 I guess my only sort of goal with this website is just to make look as good as possible.

+So far I've made a few changes to the blog and I think I am doing great.
+This is only day 1, and it is about incremental progress and I think I will change this website for years and update this website again and again, and maybe change the technologies used for the website.